Rosehip oil is also known as rosehip seed oil. It’s derived from the rosa canina rose bush, which is grown mostly in Chile.

 Moisturizing helps lock in your skin’s natural hydration and any added oils.

-A 2015 study using rosehip powder suggests that rosehips offer several anti-aging properties, including the ability to keep skin moisturized.
+A using rosehip powder suggests that rosehips offer several anti-aging properties, including the ability to keep skin moisturized.
 Researchers found that participants who took rosehip powder orally experienced noticeable improvements in the overall moisture of their skin.

 You may also receive these benefits by applying rosehip oil topically.
 Rosehip oil is a dry, or nongreasy, oil.
 This makes it a great natural moisturizer for all skin types.